anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

-# League Rules and Policy
+# League Policy

 ## Authority and Applicability
-This Rules and Policy document is adopted pursuant to the League’s Constitution and Bylaws and governs the operational rules, procedures, and competitive structure of the League.
+This Policy document ("League Policy") is adopted pursuant to the League’s Constitution and Bylaws and governs the operational rules, procedures, and competitive structure of the League.
 In the event of a conflict between this document and the Constitution and Bylaws, the Constitution and Bylaws shall control.

 ## League Governance
-The Commissioner is responsible for the day-to-day administration of League operations in accordance with the Constitution and Bylaws and this Rules and Policy document.
+The Commissioner is responsible for the day-to-day administration of League operations in accordance with the Constitution and Bylaws and League Policy.
 The Board provides oversight of League operations and may review or direct actions of the Commissioner.

 ### Operational Rights of Member Franchises
 1. Member Franchises in good standing shall have the right to participate in League governance on matters of League operation as provided herein.